Join Our Team …… Click HERE for more information.

 Thomasina Jackson the founder of SEED for a Youth Full Harvest in 2009.
 During her career, Thomasina developed and implemented many successful youth related programs bringing over 14 years of experience working and developing relationships with at risk youth and their families from all walks of life.
 She received her Bachelor’s degree in Behavioral Science, Master’s in Divinity and she currently holds a Notary Public Licensure.
 On occasion Thomasina continues to work with youth of all ages as a Community Educator.

 Beverly has been assisting in the curriculum development for Computer Adventures since 2009.
 Since then, she has also been a counselor, instructor, and the assistant camp director.
 Her favorite part of Bits Bytes & Bots Summer camp are the kids and their enthusiasm when making their own creations, especially when they make their own “set pieces” in her Make a Movie class.
-When Beverly is not working at the camp, she attends Brown University where she intends to major in Applied Mathematics with Computer Science.
+When Beverly is not working at the camp, she attends Brown University where she double major in Computer Science and Applied Mathematics.

 Helena Froyton has a Master’s degree in Instructional Systems from Florida State University.
 She has been teaching for Bits, Bytes and Bots since September 2011.
 Helena loves to work with children and introduce them to new concepts and ideas.
 She believes in helping them learn about technology in a fun and exciting way.
 She has been teaching WeDo Robots and Stop Motion Movie Making to various age groups.
 When Helena is not on her laptop, she is hiking with her husband throughout Westchester.